IsabelManzaneque/Coding_Challenges/README.md

 Input:

-"A string containing three space-delimited, alpha-numeric values:
-.
-The color of the piece
+A string containing three space-delimited, alpha-numeric values: The color of the piece, the start position, the finish position.
-.
-The start position
-.
-The finish position.
 The color of the piece is designated by the one character: `L` for light, or `D` for dark.
 The position on the checkerboard is a concatenation of a character and integer, addressing the column and the row respectively.
-For example:
-L e3 g7  is a Light colored piece starting in position e3 and trying to get to g7.
+For example: L e3 g7  is a Light colored piece starting in position e3 and trying to get to g7.

-Output: "`True` if the checker can reach the finish position, otherwise `False`."
+Output: `True` if the checker can reach the finish position, otherwise `False`.